Adams Morgan Vision Framework

-The Office of Planning (OP) has initiated a planning process with Adams Morgan for developing a vision framework.
-This planning initiative is providing opportunities for residents, local businesses, institutions, and property owners to work to articulate a vision for the future of Adams Morgan.
-The Adams Morgan Vision Framework is being developed through a strategic community-based process that builds on previous planning studies to define a vision, goals, and action items into a single easily-understood framework for stakeholders and the community to use in the coming years.
-This initiative is also informed by significant work that has been completed by the community through “Envision Adams Morgan”, a study that came about in response to the rapid changes associated with proposed commercial and residential development projects in the neighborhood.
+The Office of Planning (OP) initiated a planning process in October 2014 with Adams Morgan for developing a vision framework.
+This planning initiative provided opportunities for residents, local businesses, institutions, and property owners to work to articulate a vision for the future of Adams Morgan.
+The Adams Morgan Vision Framework was developed through a strategic community-based process that built on previous planning studies to define a vision, goals, and action items into a single easily-understood framework for stakeholders and the community to use in the coming years.
+The initiative was also informed by significant work that has been completed by the community through “Envision Adams Morgan”, a study that came about in response to the rapid changes associated with proposed commercial and residential development projects in the neighborhood.

 Project Goals and Objectives

 The Adams Morgan Vision Framework is an actionable roadmap to improve quality of life for the community and foster a more vibrant public realm.
 The project team conducted an existing conditions analysis of the neighborhood and used its results to produce an Adams Morgan Profile.
 The “Profile” established a baseline about the community’s demographics, public realm, market position and existing neighborhood initiatives.
 A half-day, community workshop was held in February 2015.
 At the workshop, community members used the “Profile” to articulate the basis for the Vision Framework through a facilitated process.
 After the workshop the OP Project Team used the workshop’s conclusions to produce a draft Vision Framework document.
 This document was reviewed by the project’s stakeholders at a community open house in September 2015.